AndreBrinkop/AzureWebserver/README.md

 load_balancer_ip_address = "52.233.158.138"
 ```
 In this example `52.233.158.138` can be used in your browsers URL field to access the application.

+### Customization
+##### Packer
+The Packer template contains a variable to specify the project name.
+This variable is used to create the image name (`projectname-image`) and specify the name of the resource group (`projectname-images`) of the created image.
+You can update this variable either directly at the beginning of the `packer-image/server.json` file in the `variables` section or by passing the `-var 'key=value'` parameter while running the `packer build` command.
+Please make sure the resource group you want to store your image in exists before running `packer build`.

+##### Terraform
+The Terraform template contains the following variables that can be adjusted for your needs:
+- `project` - The name of the project which should be used as a prefix for all resources in this example (default: `webserver`)
+- `location` - The Azure Region in which all resources in this example should be created (default: `westeurope`)
+- `vm_count` - The number of Virtual Machines that are hosting the application (default: `2`)
+- `fault_domain_count` - The number of fault domains that are used for the virtual machines (default: `2`)
+- `vm_username` - The username for accessing the virtual machines (default: `webserver-admin`)
+- `vm_password` - The password for accessing the virtual machines"
+- `image_id` - The id of the image used to provision the virtual machines"

+To modify any of these values either update their default directly in the `terraform/variables.tf` file or include the `-var 'foo=bar'` parameter while running the `terraform plan` command.
+Alternatively you could also store your values in a `terraform.tfvars` file and pass it to the plan command using the `-var-file=foo` parameter.